'Sack him': DK Shivakumar counters Tejasvi Surya's Bengaluru terror hub remark

 A day after becoming the president of the BJP''s youth wing, Surya said many terror modules have been busted in Bengaluru, the Silicon Valley of India, in the recent past.
 The terrorist groups want to use the city as an "incubation centre" for terror activities.

-Surya said he had met Shah at the latter''s residence two days ago and emphasised the need to have a well-equipped and sufficiently staffed NIA office to mitigate terror-related activities in Karnataka.
+Surya said he had met Shah at the latter's residence two days ago and emphasised the need to have a well-equipped and sufficiently staffed NIA office to mitigate terror-related activities in Karnataka.

 "The Home Minister has assured that he will direct officials to establish a permanent station house manned by an officer of the rank of the SP at the earliest," Surya said.